If your company stores medical records, it is important to understand the laws governing how long you need to hold onto those records.

 The Importance of Medical Record Storage Shredding

 The industry is filled with long terms such as protected health information (PHI) and the Health Insurance Portability and Accountability Act (HIPAA).
 Simply put, PHI is information that should be handled with utmost care.
-Hospitals and medical practices are required to comply with HIPAA in order to protect the privacy of their clients.
+Hospitals and medical practices comply with HIPAA in order to protect the privacy of their clients.
 This involves periodically shredding old medical records with professional-grade machinery to ensure they are no longer retrievable.

 Medical records storage times differ from record to record.
 Some medical records have a different required period of retention.